MicrosoftDocs/xamarin-docs/docs/cross-platform/app-fundamentals/building-cross-platform-applications/case-study-tasky.md

 ---
-title: "Case Study: Tasky"
+title: "Cross-Platform App Case Study: Tasky"
-description: "This document describes how the principles of Building Cross-Platform Applications have been applied in the Tasky Portable sample application.
-It touches on mobile application design, writing common code for re-use and implementing platform-specific projects that target the iOS, Android and Windows Phone platforms." ms.prod: xamarin ms.assetid: B581B2D0-9890-C383-C654-0B0E12DAD5A6
+description: "This document describes how the Tasky Portable sample application was designed and built as a cross-platform mobile application.
+It discusses the app's requirements, interface, data model, core functionality, implementation, and more." ms.prod: xamarin ms.assetid: B581B2D0-9890-C383-C654-0B0E12DAD5A6
 author: asb3993